 A frequent guest conductor and clinician for local and regional school systems and music educator organizations, Mrs. Anderson has also presented at the national conference of the Organization of American Kodály Educators and has taught in Kodály courses at James Madison University, the University of New Mexico, and Midwestern State University in Witchita Falls, TX.
 Her writing has appeared in state and national music educators' journals and websites.

-David Gadberry is a visiting assistant professor of music education at Susquehanna University during the 2012–13 school year, where he will be supervising student teachers and teaching music education courses.
-Previously, he held the position of assistant professor of music education at Central Michigan University in Mount Pleasant, Mich.
-Before returning to school for doctoral studies in 2007, he was a music specialist for Plano Independent School District in Plano, Texas, where he taught grades K-5.
-David holds a Ph.D. in music education from the University of Kansas, and he has earned certification in both Kodály and Orff-Schulwerk.
+David Gadberry is currently pursuing a variety of music education opportunities.
+Previously, he held the positions of Assistant Professor of Music Education at Central Michigan University in Mount Pleasant, MI and Visiting Assistant Professor of Music Education at Susquehanna University in Selinsgrove, PA.
+Before returning to school for doctoral studiesin 2007, he was a music specialist for Plano Independent School District in Plano, TX, where he taught grades K-5.
+Gadberry holds a Ph.D. in Music Education from the University of Kansas, and he has earned certification in both Kodály and Orff-Schulwerk.
 His research interests include pedagogical use of folk music, music in early childhood, inclusion of students with special needs in music classrooms, and behavior management in music education.
-David is currently the secretary of the Organization of American Kodály Educators, where he has been elected to his second term of office.
-In addition, he frequently presents workshops at music therapy, music education and special education conferences at the local, state, regional and national levels.

 Georgia Newlin , DMA, is an Assistant Professor of Music at Adelphi University as well as director of the AU Vocal Ensemble.
 She has taught in early childhood and public school music positions for fifteen years and at the collegiate level for eleven.